 List the contents of the application including corresponding page numbers.
-The table of contents must be single spaced and will be counted against the total page limitations.
+The table of contents may be single spaced.

-Project Summary/Abstract
+Project Summary

-Provide a summary of the application's project description.
-The summary must be clear, accurate, concise, and without reference to other parts of the application.
-The abstract must include a brief description of the proposed grant project including the needs to be addressed, the proposed services, and the population group(s) to be served.
+Provide a summary of the application project description.
+It must be clear, accurate, concise, and without cross-references to other parts of the application.
+The summary must include a brief description of the proposed grant project including the needs to be addressed, the proposed services, and the population group(s) to be served.

-Please place the following at the top of the abstract:
+Please place the following at the top of the Project Summary:

 - Project Title

 - Applicant Name

 - Address

-- Contact Phone Numbers (Voice, Fax)
+- Contact Phone Numbers (Voice, Fax, Cell)

-- E-Mail Address
+- Email Address

-- Web Site Address, if applicable
+- Website Address, if applicable

-The project abstract must be single-spaced, in Times New Roman 12-point font, and limited to one page in length.
+The Project Summary must be single-spaced, Times New Roman 12-point font, and limited to one page in length.
 Additional pages will be removed and will not be reviewed.